 Systemic treatment for inoperable patients

-A systematic review of the use of neoadjuvant chemoradiation in patients who were considered inoperable or who would have required extensive surgery, such as pelvic exenteration, colostomy, or urinary diversion revealed no randomized trials.
-Five nonrandomized studies that met the inclusion criteria of neoadjuvant chemoradiation administered in this population with an intent to permit curative surgery were reviewed.[16,17,18,19,20] The five studies used four different chemoradiation schedules and different radiation therapy dose-fractionation techniques.
-In the four studies using 5-FU + cisplatin or 5-FU + mitomycin-C, the operability rate after chemoradiation ranged from 63% to 92%.[16,17,18,19] In the one study using bleomycin, the operability rate was only 20%.
+A systematic review of the use of neoadjuvant chemoradiation therapy in patients who were considered inoperable or who would have required extensive surgery, such as pelvic exenteration, colostomy, or urinary diversion, revealed no randomized trials.
+Five nonrandomized studies that met the inclusion criteria of neoadjuvant chemoradiation therapy administered in this population with an intent to permit curative surgery were reviewed.[18,19,20,21,22] The five studies used four different chemoradiation therapy schedules and different radiation therapy dose-fractionation techniques.
+In the four studies using 5-FU with either cisplatin or mitomycin, the operability rate after chemoradiation therapy ranged from 63% to 92%.[18,19,20,21] In the one study using bleomycin, the operability rate was only 20%.

-In summary, there is evidence that neoadjuvant chemoradiation with 5-FU plus either cisplatin or mitomycin-C may convert patients to more operable status, but the evidence base is limited by study design.
-In addition to a paucity of randomized trials, interpretation of these studies is complicated by the lack of a standard definition of inoperability.[Level of evidence: 3iiiDiv] Treatment-related toxicity is substantial.
+In summary, there is evidence that neoadjuvant chemoradiation therapy with 5-FU plus either cisplatin or mitomycin may convert patients to a more operable status, but the evidence base is limited by study design.
+In addition to a paucity of randomized trials, interpretation of these studies is complicated by the lack of a standard definition of operability.[Level of evidence: 3iiiDiv] Treatment-related toxicity is substantial.